 - Retin-A and Retinols can cause a process called ‘Retinization’ at the start of treatment.
 This process leads to redness and dryness of the skin.
-It will frequently cause patients to stop using the product as they are unable to tolerate these side effects.
+It will frequently cause patients to stop using the product as they cannot tolerate these side effects.

 - Slowly ease into using Retin-A – usually by starting with a Retinol.
 A small percentage of patients are overly sensitive and sometimes are never able to tolerate Retin-A.

-- It is recommended to start off by applying Retin-A every other night to avoid retinization,
+- It is recommended to start by applying Retin-A every other night to avoid retinization,

-- Apply a pea-size amount of Retin-A first.
+- Apply a pea-sized amount of Retin-A first.
 Wait a few minutes, and then use a moisturizer to combat any dryness or flaking.

 - Patients who are pregnant or breastfeeding should avoid using Retinol and Retin-A altogether.

-Keep in mind that there are products that may deactivate certain types of retinoids (i.e., Benzoyl Peroxide and Alpha Hydroxy Acids) so it is essential to be careful with layering these products.
+Keep in mind that products may deactivate certain types of retinoids (i.e., Benzoyl Peroxide and Alpha Hydroxy Acids), so it is essential to be careful with layering these products.
 Make sure to be aware of the specific interactions before embarking on a retinoid regimen for your skin.